-Today, the 14th February, a number of things coincide: Chocolate Log Blog is four, the Clandestine Cake Club Cookbook, featuring one of my recipes, is published and I’m off to attend my 5th CCC meeting, which just happens to be at Waterstones in Truro.
+Today, the 14th February, a number of things coincide: Chocolate Log Blog is four, The Clandestine Cake Club Cookbook, featuring one of my recipes, is published and I’m off to attend my 5th CCC meeting, which just happens to be at Waterstones in Truro.
 This 4th blog anniversary feels like the perfect time to post about CCC.

-Due to work commitments, I am unable to attend the Cornwall CCC as often as I’d like, but I have been known to make the odd appearance.
+Due to work commitments, I’m unable to attend the Cornwall CCC as often as I’d like.
+Luckily, I do manage to make the odd appearance.
 My very first time was back in May last year where I made a Passionfruit Curd Sponge Cake for a fruit themed event held at Baker Tom’s new bakery in Pool near Camborne.

 My third outing took place in a tiny new cafe, Grounded, which had just opened in Truro.
 I made a Hazelnut and Orange Torte for this one where I experimented with my new cappuccino stencils.
 The theme was Italian tortes.